Articles and Clinical Information

 Welcome to my clinical resource library which I hope will help people.
 Lectures can be arranged for GPs, Podiatry Branches as well as for lay groups.
 With an ever greater need for multidisciplinary work, information shared benefits all.
-Louise Downey and Suki Chana are contacts for GP practices in the West Midlands area.
-0121 580 7230.
+As we say at Busypencilcase Communications – ‘Progress through the art of communication’.

 Conflicting ideas about the human foot are considered for critical discussion.What are the knowns, and do they stand up to our modern perception of the foot condition?
 Published December 2016